-Top Ten Saddest Musician DeathsThe ten saddest deaths of any musician.
-Any death in the music world, besides old age, can be added.
-Be sure to add the band, if the artists name isn't in the band name.
+Top 10 Saddest Musician DeathsThe ten saddest deaths of any musician.
+Any death in the music world can be added.

 John Lennon didn't die of a drug overdose.
 He didn't commit suicide.
 He was ready to go.
 He was shot.
 And he had so much more going for him.
 He was recording Double Fantasy.
 And he was so excited about it.
 He went home early instead of going out to eat so he could go tuck Sean into bed and see him before he fell asleep.
 And instead he was shot in the back and he died.
 So no musician death is more saddening than John Lennon's.
 Because he had so much more to share with us.
 Happy Birthday John I miss you terribly.

-It s really horrible to rank who's death was the most tragic but lennon's pointless murder and the fact that he literally changed the world and only wanted peace makes it the saddest.
-Mickeal jackson's death wasn't as tragic because his whole life was tragic I mourn the pain he went through since he was a kid.
-Freddy is tragic because he was a legend and he died from aids horribly.
-Jim morrison is second because he was my idol.
+It's really horrible to rank whose death was the most tragic but Lennon's pointless murder and the fact that he literally changed the world and only wanted peace makes it the saddest.
+Michael Jackson's death wasn't as tragic because his whole life was tragic I mourn the pain he went through since he was a kid.
+Freddy is tragic because he was a legend and he died from AIDS horribly.
+Jim Morrison is second because he was my idol.

 Undeniably a leader in his field.
 I remember the morning after he passed.
 It was a somber mood at school.
 And a day I will never forget.
 I can only imagine what he would have done had he lived.
 Most certainly he would have given more music.
 A genius in all that he did.
 Spokesman for the underdog.
 Just a guy with his wife, trying to make the world better.
 Nearly 38 yrs ago he was taken and the world was forever changed.
 I am still saddened that he is gone.